8 Top Tips to Increase Compliance with Your Company's Travel Expense Policy

 - How to Increase Your Company’s Travel and Expense Policy Compliance

 - The Top 8 Tips to Increase Travel Expense Policy Compliance [Recap]

-Before we reveal our travel and expense policy best practices, let’s look at exactly what a T&E policy is.
+Before we reveal our travel and expense policy best practices, let’s look at exactly what a travel and expense policy is.

-A T&E policy outlines the responsibilities and duties of business travel in regard to expenses.
+A travel and expense policy outlines the responsibilities and duties of business travel in regard to expenses.
 It lays out a clear direction for every employee to follow in order to maintain the validity of their costs.
 Additionally, it helps them use sound judgement when spending and reporting company expenses.